gaialance/gaialance/README.md

 - 👀 I’m interested in learning all different industry and new technology that is available in the IOT.

-- 🌱 I’m currently learning Java development , C# as well as .net technology
+- 🌱 I’m currently working on Javascript, TypeScript, Nest.js , Chart.js and all related to chart.

 - 📫 You can reach me via email nicholashowaiken@gmail.com
      OR